Last Updated: September 5, 2023

-A maker space is best described as a drop-in location and social club whose members are interested in making, fabricating, and manufacturing one-of-a-kind items.
+A maker space is best described as a drop-in location and sometimes a social club whose members are interested in making, fabricating, and manufacturing one-of-a-kind items.
 The idea is emerging most strongly in schools, public libraries, and youth services.
 Ever community-minded on this site, we write about them because of the potential to engage young people in something productive and fascinating, while building their skill set for digital and technological innovation so they can generate jobs in your community.

 A maker space has a physical location, is open during specified hours to its members or constituency, and usually runs on the basis of membership or a similar way of vetting who can use the equipment and who will support the space financially.

 A workshop we visited recently was well stocked with equipment, tools, computers, and resource books and designs for making things.
 Especially trendy technologies that have not reached the mainstream for home use, such as 3D printing (explained below) and computer-aided digital design, are typical of a maker space.